ronghaopan/IA_Fingerprinting_detector/README.md

 # IA_Fingerprinting_detector
 Fingerprinting Detector IA is a tool based on OpenWPM and artificial intelligence that allows the detection of fingerprint extraction techniques or active fingerprinting.
-It analyses a database of one million websites published by Pricenton University and has created three detection models with a precession of around 96%.
+It analyses a database of one million websites published by Pricenton University and has created four detection models with a precession of around 96%.
 ## Requirements
 ### Operating System
 Ubuntu version higher than 18.04 is recommended